lapostoj/lapostoj.fr/src/pages/articles/2018-05-02---Implementing-Domain-Driven-Design/index.md

 </figure>

 ## Summary

 In this book, Vaughn Vernon builds on top of Domain-Driven Design, Eric J Evans in order to provide the reader with a deep understanding of what is a Domain-Driven Design, how to implement it and why or why not choose this.
 The book is built in order to mix both technical sections and higher level ones about how to define and understand the business you are evolving in.

 ## Detailed notes

 ### Introduction

 The two pillars on which a Domain-Driven Desgin is built are:

 - Ubiquitous Language: shared team language, from code to business.
 - Bounded Context: conceptual boundary around a whole application or finite system.

 ### Chapter 1 - Getting Started

 Avoid *anemic domain model*!

 It misses most of the benefit of a domain model.
 It is likely just a data model.
 A domain object is not a data holder.

 Methods should have a clear purpose so that they are easy to test and easy to understand (both about what they are doing and when they should be used).
 You should not have to look too far away from the code to understand that (e.g database constraints or clients of the application).

-You should expose the behaviours of an object not the shape (data attributes) of it.
+You should expose the behaviors of an object not the shape (data attributes) of it.

 ### Chapter 2 - Domains, Subdomains and Bounded Contexts

 Know your domain, subdomains, bounded contexts.

 Ideally one subdomain per bounded context?

 | Problem space                             | Solution space  |
 |-------------------------------------------|-----------------|